 - Experiencing what feels like a block to moving your knee, as if your knee were locked in place

 If, after an injury, you can't move your knee in the usual ways, it’s important to see your doctor as soon as possible.
-Conservative treatment — such as rest, ice, medication and possibly an injection — is sometimes enough to relieve the pain of a torn and maintain normal knee function.
-In other cases, however, a torn meniscus requires surgical treatment.
+Conservative treatment, such as rest, ice, medication and possibly an injection, sometimes is enough to relieve the pain and maintain normal knee function.
+In other cases, a torn meniscus requires surgical treatment.
 If your knee remains painful, stiff or locked, your doctor may recommend surgery.
 It's sometimes possible to repair a torn meniscus depending on the location of the tear.
 If the tear can't be repaired, the meniscus may be surgically trimmed.
 Surgery may be done through tiny incisions using an arthroscope.
 After surgery, you will need to do exercises to optimize knee range of motion, strength and stability.

-A broken wrist (wrist fracture) can involve the small bones in the wrist or the ends of the forearm bones.
+A broken wrist, or wrist fracture, can involve the small bones in the wrist or the ends of the forearm bones.
 Wrist fractures most commonly occur when people try to catch themselves during a fall and land on an outstretched hand.

 Treatment may include a splint, cast or surgery, depending on the severity and amount of displacement of the fracture.
 Surgery often involves using pins or plates and screws to hold the broken bones in the appropriate position while they heal.